chiralsoftware/VirtBuilderNotes/README.md

 Look at the included vm-builder script to see a working example that does it all in one script, creating a VM with correct static IPs and ready to access by SSH.

+# Upon first login

+Copy over your SSH key using `ssh-copy-id` and then edit and set:

+    PasswordAuthentication no

+Also run any updates and enable the firewall.